muratk3n/thirdwave/en/README.md

 ---

-I'm da PDF mastah.
+Da PDF mastah here.
 Can cut it in two (two-page becomes single page), append, extract..
 Image only book in PDF?
 No problem.
 Apply OCR.

 ---